awsdocs/amazon-redshift-management-guide/doc_source/managing-cluster-usage-limits.md

 Usage limits persist until the usage limit definition itself or the cluster is deleted\.

 You can define and manage usage limits with the new Amazon Redshift console, the AWS CLI, or with Amazon Redshift API operations\.
 To define a limit on the Amazon Redshift console, navigate to your cluster and choose **Configure usage limit** for **Actions**\.
-To view previously defined usage limits for your cluster, navigate to your cluster, and choose the **Maintenance and monitoring** tab, **Usage limits** section\.
+To view previously defined usage limits for your cluster, navigate to your cluster, and choose the **Maintenance** tab, **Usage limits** section\.
 To view the amount of usage available and consumed for your cluster, navigate to your cluster\.
 Choose the **Cluster performance** tab, then view the graphs for the usage consumed for a feature\.

 You can use the following Amazon Redshift CLI operations to manage usage limits\.
 For more information, see the *AWS CLI Command Reference*\.
 + [create\-usage\-limit](https://docs.aws.amazon.com/cli/latest/reference/redshift/create-usage-limit.html)